 The teams at Colisée facilities are committed to responding to comments left by relatives, whether the opinion is positive or negative.
 Ratings and comments are published in full transparency on Colisée websites.

-The same process is being used for Colisée employees, while respecting their anonymity.
+To respect the symmetry of attention, the same process is being used for Colisée employees, while respecting their anonymity.

 Serious undesirable event procedures